tableau/webdataconnector/docs/wdc_authentication.md

 - The WDC developer calls [tableau.abortForAuth]({{ site.baseurl }}/docs/api_ref.html#webdataconnectorapi.tableau.abortforauth).

     This method is provided so that the developer can explicitly tell Tableau the current user is un-authenticated.
     For example, this can be helpful when working with OAuth.
 In some scenarios, the access token used to get resources from an API can expire or be revoked.
 In that scenario, before fetching data, the WDC would want to call this method in order to re-authenticate the user.
 For more information, see the **OAuthProxyExample** connector included in the SDK.

-    **IMPORTANT:** This function must be called from the init method during the gather data phase.
-Additionally, this function only works when called from a fresh instance of Tableau.
-I.e. if you call this immediately after creating the connection, the call will fail.
-This is not ideal behavior, but the intended scenario for this function is when called from opening a workbook from scratch (when the auth token is no longer available).
+    **IMPORTANT:** The `abortForAuth` function must be called from the `init` method during the gather data phase.
+One intended scenario for this function is when a user, who has not been authenticated, opens an existing workbook and attempts to refresh data.
+In this case, the auth token is no longer available.

 In the auth phase of the WDC, any changes to properties other than tableau.password and tableau.username will